sagemath/trac_to_gh/Issue 281.md

 # Issue 281: Errors in matrix for extensions of NumberFields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/281

 Original creator: ncalexan